 HOW YOU HELP REBUILD LIVES

-Through immigration services to help refugees maintain legal status and by helping refugees with everyday challenges, Nations Ministry helps families overcome those obstacles that might prevent them from becoming genuinely self-sufficient.
+Through immigration services to help refugees maintain legal status and other assistance, Nations Ministry helps families overcome those obstacles that might prevent them from becoming genuinely self-sufficient.

 Our after-school tutoring program NATIONS ACADEMY and summer reading program THE BIG READ help refugee children learn to read better.
 We also connect families to successful schools.
 More info.

 You help refugees find jobs.
 We coach clients through the process, and help them find better jobs as they gain skills.

 Nations Ministry Center is incorporated in the State of Tennessee and is a non-profit organization under IRS section 501(c)3.
 We are also an outreach of the Presbytery of Middle Tennessee of the Presbyterian Church (U.S.A.).
 All services are completely nonsectarian in nature.
 Our work is a partnership of many individual donors, churches of various denominations, generous foundations, and the Tennessee Office for Refugees.
 All gifts are tax deductible.
 Visit our profile at Givingmatters.com.